wStockhausen/rTCSAM2015/README.md

-tcsam2015
+rTCSAM2015
 =========

-R code for plotting TCSAM2015 model results.
+R code for plotting and comparing TCSAM2015 and rsimTCSAM model results.